DevAlvaroF/Automatic-Blind-Panorama-Stitcher/README.md

 # Automatic-Blind-Panorama-Stitcher
-Blind panorama stitcher based on the paper "Automatic Panorama Image Stitching using Invariant Features" by Brown and Lowe
+Blind panorama stitcher based on the paper "Automatic Panorama Image Stitching using Invariant Features" by Brown and Lowe Identifies different panoramas in the same folder, aligns, optimizes for errors and does gain compensation.

 ## Highlights
 1. Blind stitching.
 Separates panoramas that do not belong to each other (based on overlapping points transformed to destination place)